juppia/NeuralNetwork/README.md

 --help: shows help

-hiddenLayer1(int) - number of a neurons in the first hidden layer
+hiddenLayer1(int) - number of neurons in the first hidden layer

-hiddenLayer2(int) - number of a neurons in the second hidden layer
+hiddenLayer2(int) - number of neurons in the second hidden layer

 input_learning_file(char*) - input filename that will be used in the learning process